 Learning Resources - This committee plans, implements, and evaluates library, and skills/simulation lab resources.
-Two student representatives, one from each class, are elected by their classmates or volunteer to serve on this committee.
+Two student representatives, one from each class, volunteer to serve on this committee.

 ALUMNI ASSOCIATION

 The School of Nursing Alumni Association plays an active and supportive role in the affairs of the School, Hospital, and Community.